 'Don't worry,' Katara told the fretful beast, sparing a moment to lay a calming hand against his forehead as she dismounted.
 'We'll find him, boy.'

-She caught up to Sokka, keeping pace with him easily.
-Despite their exhaustion, the adrenaline of their fight with the two girls by the river sped them along Aang's path.
+She caught up to Sokka, keeping pace despite her weary limbs; the adrenaline of their fight with the two girls by the river sped them along Aang's path.

 'It looks like we found him,' Sokka said darkly, gesturing to the huge plumes of blue and orange fire ahead of them.
 They were on the outskirts of a small, seemingly deserted town.
-The earthen buildings were cracked with more than age and the heat of the sun; the baking heat of fire drew new cracks before their eyes.
+The earthen buildings were fracturing under the baking heat of the fire, new cracks appearing before their eyes.

-'They've caught up with him,' she said, fear burning through her.
+'They've caught up with him,' she fretted, fear burning through her.
 'Hurry!'

 'Katara, wait!'
 Her brother grabbed her arm as another pillar of flame blared through the dusty street.
 They were close enough that the heat from the flames beat at them like a furnace.